ducnt12/Data-structure-and-algorithm/README.md

 - Has no index.
 Access using key or value.
 - Does not allow duplicates
 ## HashSet (Set)
+- Has no order.
-- Has 1 key only
+- Has only key.
 - Does not allow duplicate
 - Constant time when doing searching, acessing, adding or removing data.
 - Perfect when finding unique key.